 Yes, you can.
 Reliable system clone software - EaseUS Partition Master, with its Copy Partition feature, can help you respectively clone the Windows partition and boot the partition to SSD without any boot issue.
-You can directly revert to the above-listed solution on this page for a detailed guide for help.
+You can directly revert to the above-listed solution on this page or refer to this link: Clone Windows to SSD Free for a detailed guide.

 3. How to clone HDD to SSD?

 Note that if you intend to clone an HDD to an SSD, it's important that you to figure out two things here:

 First, if the SSD disk capacity is equal to or larger than the used data storage on the old HDD.
 If yes, you can continue with the steps here.
 If not, you'll need to switch to a larger SSD so to ensure cloning all data to SSD.